 These studies re-affirm many of the concerns already noted in this module.
-There is significant heterogeneity in caring for individuals with ABI and direct comparison of complete systems is difficult.
+There is significant heterogeneity in the care received by individuals with ABI and the direct comparison of complete systems is difficult.
 No matter what health care system is assessed, budgetary concerns play a role in the accessibility of care.
 As a result, difficult decisions need to be made regarding resource allocation.
 Despite financial concerns, Khan et al. (2002) provide encouraging news regarding decreases in LOS and fiscal savings brought on by an integrated ABI system in Canada.
 The authors state that care needs to be taken to ensure that savings do not arise from sacrifices in quality of care but rather from the improvement of systematic inefficiencies.
 Moreover, Andelic et al. (2014) report that a continuous chain of treatment and interventions worked out to be more cost-effective than the 'broken chain' format of rehabilitation with patients receiving inconsistent interventions.
 Thus, patients transitioning smoothly through the continuum of care not only benefit in terms of functional and cognitive gains, but approximately \$6,075.5 USD per patient was saved (Andelic et al., 2014).
-Finally, Harradine et al. (2004) note that coordination of regional facilities resulted in an equal availability of resources despite geographic challenges in New South Wales, Australia.
+Finally, Harradine et al. (2004) note that co-ordination of regional facilities resulted in an equal availability of resources despite geographic challenges in New South Wales, Australia.

-Continuity and accessibility of services is crucial to allow a patient the greatest opportunities for rehabilitation.
+Continuity and accessibility of services is crucial to allow patients the greatest opportunities for rehabilitation and recovery post ABI.
 Regional differences in resource availability need to be taken into consideration, along with patient demographics, so that the correct pathway decisions can be made.
 An alternative model of care is a comprehensive rehabilitation case management approach; this was implemented within a brain injury rehabilitation service and evaluated by Kennedy et al. (2012).
 A series of interviews with case managers and brain injury staff revealed that the new model provided a consistent and continuous transition through the rehabilitation continuum.
+Furthermore, Simpson et al. (2018) investigated the model of community-based case management in New South Wales, which was best characterized as a direct service model.
+No significant differences were found when comparing adult to paediatric programs.
+More time was spent on the task of support provision in rural as opposed to metropolitan sites.
+The services offered were rated as holistic, rather than service-led and decision making was routinely shared between staff and their clients.